smrdotgg/drizzle-gen/README.md

 - `--UNSAFE_auto`: Automatically updates schema file with generated relations

 ### Requirements
-- Drizzle ORM project with PostgreSQL.
-(MySQL and SQLite support in the works)
+- Drizzle ORM project with PostgreSQL or MySQL.
+(More DB Support in the works)
-- Valid drizzle.config.ts file
+- Valid drizzle.config.ts file that has the schema file specified as a **single string**.
+(List schema not yet supported)
-- Schema file with table definitions

 ### Example